 Support for Armed Forces Families

-The school has an increasing number of service families.
 We have a dedicated member of staff responsible for liaison with service families - Mrs Alyson Bevan - who ensures new families are welcomed and children are supported.
-Each term there is a service families network meeting for parents and children where they meet over refreshments, often working on craft activities or similar.
 The school has a number of systems in place to support families where service personnel have been deployed including; a support booklet for all service parents, pastoral support time for pupils (and parents if required), a dedicated email address for children to use to send scanned work and messages to absent parents and a growing library of reading material for parents and children specifically written for service families.
-The support provided for service families at Trent has been praised by numerous visitors including Ofsted during their visit in 2014.

 The school’s Christian values permeate the life of the school, have a significant effect on children’s achievement, personal development and on their spiritual, moral, social and cultural development.

 There are areas for reflection in each classroom and children say that this “gives me time to think” and “gives time to realise how you feel”.
-Our gardening club is currently creating a spiritual garden in the school grounds; they are very proud of this and it is increasing their spiritual awareness.
+Our gardening club is currently creating a remembrance garden in the school grounds so that bereaved children and members of staff will have somewhere quiet to go to process their grief.

 Collective worship is distinctively Christian and is a key part of the school day.
 Children value prayer and sometimes write their own prayers in response to a theme or sometimes pray aloud spontaneously in response to worship.
-Children’s spiritual development and their understanding of Christianity is enhanced by the variety of collective worship leaders including staff, the local vicars and a range of visitors from other Christian denominations such as a local Pastor from the Elim Pentecostal Church; and Daniel England from the Vine Youth Ministry.
+Children’s spiritual development and their understanding of Christianity is enhanced by the variety of collective worship leaders including staff, the local vicar and Daniel England from the Vine Youth Ministry.
 Celebration Assembly is held on Friday afternoons.

 Children’s understanding of Christianity is enhanced by links with the Village Church, St Andrew's.
 Services are also held at St Andrews and Reverend David has recently taught a series of lessons to about Communion to Year 5 and Year 6 children and prepared them for Communion.